-Communication between the financial institutions and the law enforcement agencies is therefore fundamental with the aim of preventing money laundering and terrorist financing.
-Financial institutions have a critical responsibility in determining transactions which give rise to reasonable ground to suspect any potential link to money laundering and terrorist financing.
+Communication between the financial institutions and the law enforcement agencies is therefore fundamental with the aim of preventing ML and TF.
+Financial institutions have a critical responsibility in determining transactions which give rise to reasonable ground to suspect any potential link to ML and TF.